What is an Eczema Friendly Diet?

 What foods should I eat or avoid if my skin is prone to eczema?

 An anti-eczema diet is in effect an anti-inflammatory diet and there isn’t a one size fits all approach to an eczema friendly diet.

 Focusing on the following anti-inflammatory foods may help reduce symptoms:

 Fatty Fish - Omega 3 Fatty Acids

-Omega 3 fatty acids that are anti-inflammatory and can be found in high amounts in oily fish such as salmon and herring whereas omega 6 fatty acids are known to cause inflammation.
+Omega 3 fatty acids are anti-inflammatory and can be found in high amounts in oily fish such as salmon and herring.

 Itchy skin conditions are also associated with defects in the skin’s barrier function.
 Omega-3 supplements may help to repair and rebuild skin-cell membranes which helps your skin retain water and therefore has the potential to soothe skin.